zhaoshuoxp/Pipelines-Wrappers/README.md

 This script is separated from ChIPseq.sh, it trims adapter sequences from fastq files with cutadapt@python3.

 #### Input
-* Paired-end fastq files or single-end with -s, e.g. test_R1.fastq.gz test_R2.fastq.gz
+* Paired-end fastq files or single-end with -s, i.e. test_R1.fastq.gz test_R2.fastq.gz

 #### Options
 help message can be shown by `adapt_trim.sh -h`